opentracing/opentracing.io/data-semantics.md

 These tags are recommended for spans marking entry into a HTTP-based service.

 * `http.url` - string
-    - URL of the request being handled in this segment of the trace, in [standard URI format](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), excepting query string parameters.
+    - URL of the request being handled in this segment of the trace, in [standard URI format](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
     - Protocol optional
     - Examples:
         - `https://domain.net/path/to?resource=here`
         - `domain.net/path/to/resource`
         - `http://user:pass@domain.org:8888`
-* `http.query` - string
-    - Query string parameters of the request being handled.
-    - Note that the preceding `?` character is not expected.
-    - Examples:
-        - `key=val&key2=val2`
 * `http.method` - string
     - HTTP method of the request being handled.
     - Case-insensitive